Early voting for August primary begins Saturday

 Washington County

 From Aug.
 13 through Aug.
-21, county residents can vote at the Hudson Falls Central School District office located at 1153 Burgoyne Avenue in the village of Fort Edward from 9 a.m. to 5 p.m.
+21, county residents who are registered Democrats can vote at the Hudson Falls Central School District office located at 1153 Burgoyne Ave. in the village of Fort Edward from 9 a.m. to 5 p.m.

 Saratoga County